insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

 ...
 ```

-It may work if we manually fix all the path, but I do not want to do. **The code is generated but it is not usable.**
-This is why I failed trials for using local relative paths and switched to use an URL for code generation, a recommended way and all other examples are using.

-### Recommended: using an URL and a local module for code generation
+### Right: using Go modules for code generation

+> There are already many examples using a Go module (posted in remote repositories).
+Here I tried to make the code as local Go modules and use them.
+>
+> If you intend to publish your code as a library into Git remote repository, you can push the template code and use it.
+> Here I investigate how to generate code *without a remote repository*.

-Now I understand that I should use an URL, but what made me annoying is that `generate-groups.sh` keeps try to access the *remote repository* if you use `github.com` as a repository URL:
+Now I understand that I should use an URL of Go modules, but what made me annoying is that `generate-groups.sh` keeps try to access the *remote repository* if you use well-known remote repository URL such as `github.com` as a module path:

 ```shell
 F0213 14:35:28.447759   11832 main.go:85] Error: Failed making a parser: unable to add directory "github.com/insujang/test/apis/test/v1": unable to import "github.com/insujang/test/apis/test/v1": go/build: importGo github.com/insujang/test/apis/test/v1: exit status 1